anishsinhaa/Chat.zeus/README.md

 Chat.zeus is a simple chat app where you can create an account and chat with friends and send pictures.
+It uses firebase database to store all the users, chats and pictures.

 DEPLOY LINK :: https://chat-zeus.netlify.app/